 addition, back pain is second only to the common cold as the leading cause of

-neighborhood.
-He told her she was a perfect candidate for the
+Anne was told she was a perfect candidate for the

-new treatment after he reviewed her MRI's.
+new treatment after reviewing her MRI's.
 After discussing this

 alternative with her primary care physician, Ann decided to pursue this